sbt/website/src/reference/02-DetailTopics/01-Using-sbt/04-Inspecting-Settings.md

 [info]  test:compile
 ```

-This shows that in addition to the requested `compile:compile` task,
+This shows that in addition to the requested `Compile/compile` task,
-there is also a `test:compile` task.
+there is also a `Test/compile` task.

 #### Dependencies